 5. Pole Saws

 A pole saw is, essentially, a chainsaw on a pole.
-While it may seem strange, this power tool makes a great addition to any homeowner’s collection of landscaping tools.
+This power tool makes a great addition to any homeowner’s collection of landscaping tools and is an important tool for tree care and maintenance.

 For pruning and trimming, pole saws make the job quick and easy.
 The best part?
 You won’t have to climb any trees.

-You’ll find electric corded, gas and cordless models.
+You’ll find a few types of pole saws – electric corded, gas, and cordless models.
 Gas-powered pole saws are the best option for tougher and larger jobs, but cordless and electric models are great for smaller yards and lighter tasks.

-You’ve heard of chippers, or shredders, but you’ve probably never thought about buying one.
-But a chipper is a fantastic way to turn your yard waste into ground cover for your garden and trees.
+Buying a wood chipper is a fantastic way to turn your yard waste into ground cover for your garden and trees.

 There are three types of chippers: